bssw-tutorial/bssw-tutorial.github.io/2021-11-15-sc/handson-m08-testing.md

 ## Goals

-Implement a cmake build and test process for an example project.
+Use an example project to try out using test driven development to add new functionality to a project.

 ## Prerequisites